thestreamdigger/adam/README.md

    sudo python3 button-control.py
    ```

-I recommend setting up systemd services for automatic startup.
-I've included detailed instructions in the INSTALL.md file.
+I recommend setting up systemd services for automatic startup of these three scripts.
+I'll include detailed instructions in the upcomming INSTALL.md file.

 ## Remote Control Integration

-In my personal setup, I use a FLIRC USB dongle, which lets me use an infrared remote control.
+In my personal setup, I use a [FLIRC USB dongle](https://flirc.tv/), which lets me use an infrared remote control.
 I highly recommend it for its versatility.
 You can find instructions for setting it up with moOde in their forum.

 ## Contributions